The Concept of the Sacrament of

 EPITHEMY.
 THEIR VALUE

 After confessing his sins, the priest sometimes gives the "repentant canon against his sin," that is, imposes penance on him.
 (Usually, penance is imposed at the end of the confession, before the permissive prayer.)

-Penance, according to the word-production from the Greek language and according to the original meaning, is a prohibition (2 Cor.
-2, 6-8), that is, e.
-Spiritual punishment, consisting in the prohibition to have fellowship with the Church.
-But since this punishment, according to the teachings of the apostle, must be dissolved by love for the sinner and connected with the thought of the danger from the devil for the sinner while he was away from communion with the Church, the notion of penance includes an indication of the conditions under which the sinner can resume the disturbed Peace with the Church and restore the original communication with her.
+Penance, according to the word-production from the Greek language and according to the original meaning, is a prohibition (2 Corinth 2, 6-8), ie spiritual punishment, consisting in the prohibition to have communion with the Church.
+But since this punishment, according to the teachings of the apostle, must be dissolved by love for the sinner and connected with the thought of the danger from the devil to the sinner during his stay outside of the communion with the Church, the concept of penance includes an indication of the conditions under which the sinner can resume the disturbed peace with the Church and restore the original communication with her.
 Therefore, penance in general is also a continuation of repentance, and a fruit worthy of true repentance and confession of sins.

 A more particular meaning of penance is that it is spiritual healing, destroying the lusts of the flesh and soul that spawn sin, and protecting from those evil deeds from which the penitent is purified; It is an excellent means of teaching to spiritual deeds and patience, the fruit of which is virtue; Finally, it is a guarantee for the Church itself that the penitent hates sin, a condition without which communication with the Church is impossible.